[Go back] | Publications Center | DOGAMI Home

 Download .zip file (129 MB)

-CD contains a 66-page pamphlet PDF, three 1:24,000-scale map plate PDFs, Esri ArcGIS® 10.1 geodatabase, GIS files, and Excel spreadsheets.
+Publication contains a 66-page pamphlet PDF, three 1:24,000-scale map plate PDFs, Esri ArcGIS® 10.1 geodatabase, GIS files, and Excel spreadsheets.
 Note: This publication continues geologic mapping along the southern Oregon Coast; see Open-File Report O-13-21, Geologic map of the southwestern Oregon coast between Crook Point and Port Orford, Curry County, Oregon for previous mapping.

-Contents of CD-ROM are listed below.
+Contents of publication are listed below.

 From the introduction to the report:

 The core product of this product is an Esri ArcGIS™ ArcMap™ 10.1 format geodatabase that combines new and existing mapping in a digital format consistent with the digital statewide Oregon Geologic Data Compilation database (OGDC-5).